 If it comes to more than £125,140, you’ll pay 39.35%.

-Dividend payments allow a company to distribute profit to shareholders.
-To calculate profit the company must first deduct business expenses, such as employee wages, company insurance, fees for accountancy etc from its income.
+Dividend payments allow a company to distribute profits to shareholders.
+To calculate profit, the company must first deduct business expenses, such as employee wages, company insurance, fees for accountancy etc from its income.

 The company pays corporation tax (starting at 19% for the smallest companies) from the calculated profit – corporation tax is paid before any dividends are paid out to shareholders.